Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

         /_____\   [T_n; h(PT_n)]   /_____\   [T_n; h(PT_n)]   [T_n+1; h(PT_n+1)]
 ~~~
 {: title="An example evolution of the combined tree structure.
 At every epoch, a
-new leaf is added to a log tree containing the timestamp (T_n) and the new
+new leaf is added to a log tree containing the timestamp T_n, and the new
-prefix tree root hash (PT_n)."}
+prefix tree root hash PT_n."}

 # Searching the Tree

-When searching the combined tree structure described in {{combined-tree}}, the
+When searching the combined tree structure described in {{combined-tree}}, users
-proof provided by the Transparency Log may either be **full** or **abridged**.
-A
-full proof must be provided if the deployment mode of the Transparency Log is
-Contact Monitoring, or if the user has specifically requested it.
-Otherwise,
-proofs are provided abridged.

-A full proof follows the path of a binary search for the first log entry where
-the prefix tree contains the desired label-version pair.
+do a binary search for the first log entry where the prefix tree at that entry
-This ensures that all users will check the same or
+contains the desired label-version pair.
+This ensures that all users will check
-similar entries when searching for the same label, allowing for
+the same or similar entries when searching for the same label, allowing for
 efficient client-side auditing of the Transparency Log.
 The binary search uses
 an *implicit binary search tree* constructed over the leaves of the log tree
 (distinct from the structure of the log tree itself), which allows the search to
 have a complexity logarithmic in the number of the log's leaves.

-An abridged proof skips this binary search, and simply looks at the most recent
-version of the prefix tree to determine the commitment to
-the update that the user is looking for.
-Abridged proofs rely on a third-party
-auditor or manager that can be trusted not to collude with the Transparency Log,
-and who checks that every version of the prefix tree is constructed correctly.
-This is described in more detail in {{putting-it-together}}.
+An abridged process for searching the tree is described in TODO.

 ## Implicit Binary Search Tree